dolphindb/jdbc/README.md

 </dependency>
 ```

-## 1. Operations on in-memory tables
+## 1. Operations on In-Memory Tables

-First of all, we create a template table and save it to disk through DolphinDB Java API.
+First, use the following code to create a template table and save it to disk through DolphinDB Java API.

 ```java
 public static boolean CreateTable(String database, String tableName, String host, int port) {